anodyne/nova/README.md

 * updated the icon-delete icon
 * updated the tour model to include an identifier in the delete\_tour\_field\_data method
 * updated the ajax controller to be able to handle deletion confirmation for a docked item
+* updated the docked item management page to be able to approve docking requests
+* updated the docked item management page to be able to reject docking requests
+* updated the ajax controller to handle docking request approval and rejection
+* updated the what's new page to show the full changelog as well
 * fixed bug where a stray in comma threw errors in IE
 * fixed bug in specs form management where values couldn't be added to the dropdown menus
 * fixed bug in tour form management where values couldn't be added to the dropdown menus